claresudbery/tic-tac-toe-kata/notes.md

 ## Diagram K

 This is an example of where you are going to lose no matter what, but still it would look odd if the AI didn't choose to block the instant win.
-I added a test case for this in [intelligence_spec.rb](https://github.com/claresudbery/tic-tac-toe-kata/blob/master/spec/intelligence_spec.rb), but then removed it in [commit 230bc17](https://github.com/claresudbery/tic-tac-toe-kata/commit/230bc17).
-This scenario would only ever occur if you started out playing "stoopid pooter" and then switched to "clever AI" mid game.
-Adjusting the code to make this test pass would have made the code a bit messy, and it seemed unnecessary.
+I added a test case for this in [intelligence_spec.rb](https://github.com/claresudbery/tic-tac-toe-kata/blob/master/spec/intelligence_spec.rb), then removed it in [commit 230bc17](https://github.com/claresudbery/tic-tac-toe-kata/commit/230bc17) because this scenario would only ever occur if you started out playing "stoopid pooter" and then switched to "clever AI" mid game.
+Still, given that users can switch between clever and stupid AI, I decided to implement it after all.
+See [commit c1efead](https://github.com/claresudbery/tic-tac-toe-kata/commit/c1efead).

 ![Diagram K](/images/DiagramK.png)